hespoz/mailclient/README.md

 # mailclient
 This is an small prototype of an email client created with ReactJS.
-I used nodejs just to serve the messages_sample.json file and the main html page.
+I used nodejs just to serve the messages_sample.json file and the index HTML page.

 # Approach
-I create a parent component (Index), and then inside it, i add the EmailList -> EmailItem components and the EmailContent component.
+I create a parent component (Index), and then inside it, I add the EmailList -> EmailItem components and the EmailContent component.
 The Index component is listening for EmailStore changes, this store contains the _EmailList and _EmailSelected attributes(DataSources).
 So each time that the EmailItem component change the _EmailList (Removing or selecting emails) or the _EmailSelected(Selecting emails) the Index component will render again those EmailStore attributes.

 # TODO - add/modify/approach